flederwiesel/mkcert/README.md

 ### mkcert-ca-complete.sh

-Completely sets up your root/intermediate CA and issues one user certificate based on the values found in `mkcert-ca-complete.conf.json`.
+Completely sets up your root/intermediate CA and issues one or more user certificates based on the values found in `mkcert-ca-complete.conf.json`.

 ```
      --ca-intermediate                      Create certificates from intermediate CA down to user.